We’re living longer today. We want to enjoy our independence and live an active life much longer than past generations, too.

 However, many, if not most people in the United States are vitamin D deficient because they don’t receive enough healthy sun exposure.
 And if you’re 50 or older, your skin may not produce as much vitamin D in response to sunlight.

 In these situations, I recommend taking an oral vitamin D3 supplement.
 Check your serum vitamin D levels regularly to make sure they remain in the optimal range of 50 to 70 ng/ml.

 Vitamin K is available as either K1 or K2.
 While vitamin K1, found in green vegetables is important for your health, it does not build your bones significantly.
 Only vitamin K2 does that.

-Here’s the challenge… if you don’t regularly eat large amounts of grass-fed organic animal products like egg yolks, butter, and fermented dairy, fermented vegetables, or natto, you need to be confident that you are not vitamin K2 deficient.
+Here’s the challenge… If you don’t regularly eat large amounts of grass-fed organic animal products like egg yolks, butter, and fermented dairy, fermented vegetables, or natto, you need to be confident that you are not vitamin K2 deficient.

 If you come up short then it is imperative that you consider a vitamin K2 supplement.

-Problem with Most Bone Health Supplements?
+The Problem With Most Bone Health Supplements

 The average person considers calcium the “darling” of bone health, but is it really?

 While calcium is certainly important for your bone health, relying on it too much – or the wrong types – may be risky for your health.